-Back in May, we had the pleasure of spending a week at the award-winning Elms Farm Luxury Holiday Cottages at Hubbert’s Bridge near Boston in Lincolnshire.
+We spent a week at the award-winning Elms Farm Accessible Cottages at Hubbert’s Bridge near Boston in Lincolnshire.

-We’ve been lucky to stay in some beautiful cottages, but there’s been one style missing from our wish list and we found it at Elms Farm, a real “Farmhouse Cottage”.
+We’ve been lucky to stay in some beautiful cottages, but one style is missing from our wish list, and we found it at Elms Farm, an authentic “Farmhouse Cottage”.

-From the minute we walked in the door of Elm cottage it was home, no settling in time, no acclimatisation, it just felt like home or at least the type of home we’d love to live in if we had the means.
+From the minute we walked in the door of Elm cottage, it was home.
+There was no settling in time, and it felt like home, or at least the type of home we’d love to live in if we had the means.

-There is a total of nine 4 and 5-star holiday cottages at Elms Farm and an accessible wedding venue named The Granary.
+There are nine four and 5-star holiday cottages at Elms Farm and an accessible wedding venue named The Granary.

-The cottages have wider doorways, level access entry making them suitable for wheelchair users and six of the cottages have wet rooms with a shower and multiple grab rails.
+The cottages have wide doorways and level access entry making them suitable for wheelchair users, and six of the cottages have wet rooms with a shower and multiple grab rails.

 As you know, accessibility is different for all of us.
-Rather than listing all of the access features, here’s an overview:
+Rather than listing all of the accessibility features, here’s an overview:

 - Small ramp with handrails to courtyard, cottages and The Granary